-Ready to play the Battleship Game online?
-Battleship trains strategic thinking.
-Play against the computer or in Multiplayer mode against a real person.
+Ready to play the Battleship game online?
+Play single-player against the computer or multiplayer against real people.

 Type in your name (or a made-up name, like "Capt.
 Cool") then click the ENTER button.

 Win the game by sinking all five of your opponent's ships before he sinks your ships.
+Battleship trains strategic thinking.
 Good luck!

 Here, the Battleship board game has been remade as a cool, online version that you play against the computer.
 If you'd like to own the real game by Hasbro, check out this classic electronic Battleship set on Amazon.
 It makes a great birthday or Christmas gift.